pwalsh/openbudgets/docs/guide/management/testing.rst

 All definitions for mock objects are found in "factories.py" modules, per app.

-Please refer to the Factory Boy documentation if you will be contrinuting code to Open Budget:
+Please refer to the Factory Boy documentation if you will be contrinuting code to Open Budgets:

 http://factoryboy.readthedocs.org/en/latest/